bendelv/Inge-M1_BigData/README.md

 # Big Data Project EU CO2 emissions
 ## PLAN

-* State of EU production/consummation.
+1. State of EU production/consummation.
 (/!\ Be careful about to whom belong consummation)

-* Find EU directives about CO2 emissions
+2. Find EU directives about CO2 emissions

+## RESEARCH QUESTIONS
+* Allocation of fossil energy for elec
+* What means to be enough?

 ## USEFUL DBs plateform